wp-plugins/catalog/readme.txt

 Add the short code [Spider_Catalog_Product id="my id"] to the pages or posts and change the following point.

-	*ID.
+ID.
 Add the ID (Spider Catalog>Products>ID) of the single product to the appropriate place("my id") in the shortcode.

 Products list

 Add  the short code  [Spider_Catalog_Category id=" CategoryID" details="1" type="" showsub="1" showsubprod="2" showprod="1"] to the pages or posts and change the following points.
 	ID.
-Add the ID (Spider Catalog> Category>ID) of the category which you want to show to the appropriate place("my id") in the shortcode.
+Add the ID of the category which you want to show to the appropriate place("ID") in the shortcode.
 If the value of the ID is "All_CAT", the all categories will be shown.
 	Details.
-If the value of the details is 1, the information about category won’t be shown.
+If the value of the details is 1, the information about category won't be shown.
 For showing the information change the value of the details into 0.
 	Type.
 If the value of the type is empty, the products list will be shown with cells.
 If the value of the type is "list" the products list will be shown with lists.
 	Showsub.
 Specify the value as "1" if you want the subcategories to be displayed.
 Specify the value as "0" if you do not want them to be displayed.
 	Showsubprod.
 All: Value="1"; No: Value="0"; Chosen: Value="2".